Return to Stephen King home page

 The Long Walk Sequel: The Longer Walk

-- McVries' 4 year old sister is now 14 and has gotten into The Long Walk
+- McVries' 4 year old sister, Katrina, is now 18 and has gotten into The Long Walk

-- She contacted Garraty in 1986 age 12 to start training
+- Katrina is contacted by Garraty in 1986 age 12 to start training

 - Garraty now trains walkers for The Long Walk, but so far none of his trainees have been picked in the lottery

 - She signed up in 1987 when she turned 13, but did not get picked in the lottery

 - The Major wants the Long Walk to last longer and go further.
 More money from advertisers.
 More money gambled.

 - Every advantage is given to optimize how far they go.

 - Drugs are allowed that improve performance, mask pain - they want the walk to go longer - make more money